-Snowflake Inc. provides a cloud-based data platform for storing and processing data.
-Data warehousing plays an integral role in the way companies do business, and Snowflake’s product gives them the ability to manipulate large amounts of data quickly in a platform that can be scaled to meet their needs.
+Snowflake Inc. provides a cloud-based platform for storing and processing data.
+Data warehousing plays an integral role in the way companies do business, and Snowflake’s product gives them the ability to manipulate large amounts of data quickly on a platform that can be scaled to meet their needs.

 Snowflake was founded in 2012 and went public on Sept.
 16, 2020.
-Its initial public offering holds the record for the largest IPO for a software company based in the U.S. The company’s customer list features a variety of well-known companies across different industries, including Capital One, Lionsgate, Square and Logitech.
+Its initial public offering holds the record for the largest IPO for a software company based in the U.S. The company’s customer list features a variety of well-known companies across different industries, including Capital One, Warner Music Group, Square and DoorDash.
 The company trades on the New York Stock Exchange under the symbol SNOW.

 Snowflake Stock Performance

 Snowflake stock is considered a buy by many analysts.
-MarketWatch recently reported that eight out of 21 analysts had a “buy” rating on Snowflake, while the other 13 had a “hold” rating.
-Those with “buy” ratings included analysts from Jefferies & Co., Oppenheimer, Piper Sandler and Stifel Nicolaus.
+MarketWatch recently reported that 16 out of 30 analysts had a “buy” rating on Snowflake, while the other 14 had a “hold” rating, for a consensus rating of “overweight,” which means the stock’s performance is expected to improve.
+Those with “buy” ratings include analysts from Deutch Bank and Goldman Sachs.

 There’s nothing wrong with buying a single share of Snowflake stock.
-That share might only give you a small piece of the company, but you could still make a tidy profit if the stock price surges again the way it did after going public.
+That share might only give you a small piece of the company, but you could still make a tidy profit if the stock price continues its upward trend.

 Just keep in mind that investing in the stock market always comes with a risk — even if you only buy one share.
 Snowflake’s stock is a case in point.
 Its price more than doubled during its first three months on the stock market, but then fell more than 25% over the next several weeks.
 Putting all of your money in a single stock goes against most analysts’ advice.
 If the stock price decreases after you buy it, your investment decreases as well.